mviamonte/digital_ocean/README.md

 - Some `outputs` attributes from `data data digitalocean_region` has been included to understand how to use the `filters` on the `data digitalocean_regions` resource.
 (NEW OUTPUT FOR THE DATA RESOURCES REGIONS HAS BEEN CREATED)
 - Modify the `name` expression for the `droplet` resource using probably tags or other variables to demonstrate an example (DONE)
 - Create the code to create dinamically the tags instead individual blocks for each  `digitalocean_tag` resource.
 Map variable and `for_each` meta argument.
 (TO BE DONE)

+### Note
+Still some work to do, let's release this first version.